Regency Centers Co. (NYSE:REG) Expected to Post Earnings of $0.95 Per Share

-Wall Street analysts expect that Regency Centers Co.
-(NYSE:REG – Get Rating) will report earnings per share of $0.95 for the current quarter, Zacks reports.
-Three analysts have provided estimates for Regency Centers’ earnings.
-The lowest EPS estimate is $0.94 and the highest is $0.96.
-Regency Centers posted earnings of $0.99 per share in the same quarter last year, which indicates a negative year over year growth rate of 4%.
-The business is expected to issue its next earnings report on Monday, January 1st.
+Brokerages forecast that Regency Centers Co.
+(NYSE:REG – Get Rating) will announce earnings per share (EPS) of $0.95 for the current quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for Regency Centers’ earnings, with the lowest EPS estimate coming in at $0.94 and the highest estimate coming in at $0.96.
+Regency Centers posted earnings of $0.99 per share in the same quarter last year, which suggests a negative year-over-year growth rate of 4%.
+The business is scheduled to announce its next quarterly earnings report on Monday, January 1st.

 According to Zacks, analysts expect that Regency Centers will report full year earnings of $3.84 per share for the current year, with EPS estimates ranging from $3.78 to $3.93.
-For the next year, analysts forecast that the business will report earnings of $4.01 per share, with EPS estimates ranging from $3.95 to $4.10.
-Zacks’ EPS calculations are a mean average based on a survey of research analysts that follow Regency Centers.
+For the next fiscal year, analysts anticipate that the firm will report earnings of $4.01 per share, with EPS estimates ranging from $3.95 to $4.10.
+Zacks’ earnings per share averages are an average based on a survey of research firms that follow Regency Centers.

-Several research analysts have commented on REG shares.
-Compass Point cut their price target on shares of Regency Centers from $82.00 to $75.00 and set a “neutral” rating for the company in a report on Monday, February 14th.
-StockNews.com started coverage on shares of Regency Centers in a research report on Thursday, March 31st.
-They set a “hold” rating on the stock.
+REG has been the subject of a number of research analyst reports.
+StockNews.com began coverage on Regency Centers in a report on Thursday, March 31st.
+They issued a “hold” rating for the company.
+Compass Point lowered their price target on Regency Centers from $82.00 to $75.00 and set a “neutral” rating for the company in a report on Monday, February 14th.

 About Regency Centers (Get Rating)